Nikon d3500 vs Nikon d5600 comparison:

 Viewfinder:

-The viewfinder on a camera allows the photographer to see the subject area you photographed.
+The viewfinder on a camera lets the photographer see the subject area you photographed.

 Modern cameras frequently serve as a direct visual or rangefinder focusing system and can also be used to display exposure settings or meter data.